JoeSchr/jTinder/README.md

 Fork Reason
 ---------------

-This fork adds a feature to “infinite” load new data for the card stack from a link on the site.
+This fork adds a feature to “infinite” load new data via ajax for the card stack from a link on the site.

 jTinder v.1.0.0
 --------